 - Microsoft has give us an easy way to shut down the Windows 8.1 tablets and touch devices.
 Borrowing from the Windows Phone operating system, Slide To Shut Down is another of shutting down your PC.

-- Start screen has an arrow near bottom left , clicking it opens the new improved All Apps screen.
+- The start screen has an arrow near the bottom left, clicking it opens the new improved All Apps screen.

 - The updated PC Settings gives access to all your settings without having to go to the desktop Control Panel.